jean-roland/LCSF_Doc/index.md

 ### Protocol Message

 The message structure is defined as:
-* Protocol id (2 bytes): The user-defined protocol identifier (value: `0-65534`, `65535`/`0xFFFF` is already taken for the built-in lcsf error protocol)
+* Protocol id: The user-defined protocol identifier.
+One id value (usually `\~0`) is reserved for the built-in lcsf error protocol.
-* Command id (2 bytes): The user-defined command identifier (value: `0-65535`) of the command being sent.
+* Command id: The user-defined command identifier of the command being sent.
-* 1st Attribute id (2 bytes, msb set to 0 if payload is data, 1 if sub-attributes): The user-defined identifier (value `0-32767`, msb used for attribute type) of one of the command attributes.
+* 1st Attribute id: The user-defined identifier of one of the command attributes.
+* Complexity flag: Flag value is 0 if payload is data, 1 if sub-attributes.
-* Data size or sub-attributes number (2 bytes): Either the data payload size or the number of sub attributes (value `0-65535`), depending on attribute type.
+* Payload size: Either the data size or the number of sub attributes, depending on complexity flag.
-* Attribute payload (variable Size).
+* Attribute payload.
-* 2nd Attribute id
+* 2nd Attribute id.
 * ...

 Simple Attribute structure:
 * Attribute id
+* Complexity flag
 * Data size
-* Data
+* Data payload

 Complex Attribute structure:
-- Attribute id
+* Attribute id
+* Complexity flag
-- Sub-attributes number
+* Sub-attributes number
-  - 1st sub-attribute id
+  * 1st sub-attribute id
-  - Data size or sub-attributes number
+  * Complexity flag
+  * Payload size
-  - Sub-attribute payload
+  * Sub-attribute payload
-  - 2nd sub-attribute id
+  * 2nd sub-attribute id
-  - ...
+  * ...

-### Protocol Versioning

-You might run in a case where different systems will use different versions of the same protocol.
-If the different versions have the same identifier, it might lead to errors as one of the system might use a newer command that the other system doesn't understand.

-A simple way to avoid this issue is to change the protocol identifier each time the protocol is changed after initial deployment (e.g. using one byte for the version number).

 ### Wrapping-up